 Oregon legislators want to hear form residents of their districts on the issues they care most about.
 You can find your state representative and state senator, along with their contact information, here.
-A simple phone call or email expressing your interest in climate change in general, or a specific piece of legislation you are interested in, asking their position and ultimately considering their response when you vote can make a big difference.
+A simple phone call or email expressing your concern about climate change in general, or a specific piece of legislation you care about, asking their position, and ultimately considering their response when you vote can make a big difference.